mrmarganski/mkdoc/docs/frc/FIRST.md

 ---

-🚀 What is FIRST?
+## 🚀 The Culture of FIRST

-**FIRST** (For Inspiration and Recognition of Science and Technology) is a global robotics community that prepares young people for the future.
-It is more than just building robots; it is a "sport for the mind" where every student can turn pro.
+**FIRST** (For Inspiration and Recognition of Science and Technology) is more than a robotics organization; it is a global community designed to build people, not just machines.
+In FRC, the "culture" is defined by how we interact with our peers and our rivals.

+### The FRC Experience
-The FIRST Robotics Competition (FRC)

-FRC is often called the "hardest fun you'll ever have."
-Under strict rules and limited resources, Team 2064 is challenged to:
+The FIRST Robotics Competition is designed to simulate a real-world engineering firm.
+Under strict rules and limited resources, Team 2064 must:

-* **Design & Build:** Industrial-size robots to play a difficult field game against like-minded competitors.
-* **Innovate:** Utilize professional CAD software like Onshape and advanced fabrication tools.
-* **Brand:** Raise funds and design a team identity (The Panther Project).
-* **Collaborate:** Hone teamwork and project management skills within a professional shop environment.
+* **Practice Gracious Professionalism:** Competing at the highest level while treating everyone with respect and kindness.
+* **Engage in Coopertition:** Helping your opponents even when you want to beat them on the field.
+* **Build a Professional Brand:** Operating the "Panther Project" as a professional entity through fundraising, community outreach, and technical excellence.

 ---

-🤝 Core Values: The Panther Project Standard

-On **Team 2064**, we don't just follow the rules; we live the *FIRST* Core Values in our shop, our school, and at every competition.

-* **Gracious Professionalism:** This is a way of doing things that encourages high-quality work, emphasizes the value of others, and respects individuals and the community.
-* **Coopertition:** We compete like crazy, but we treat our opponents with kindness.
-If another team's robot breaks in the pits, we provide the parts or expertise they need to get back on the field.

----

-✅ Module Deliverable: The "Deep Dive" Activity
+## ✅ Module Deliverable: Culture & Strategy Analysis

-To show you understand the scope of the 2064 season, you will complete a **Competition Analysis** task via our digital portal.
+To show you understand how Team 2064 fits into the broader FIRST ecosystem, you will complete a **Culture & Strategy Analysis** via our digital portal.

-🚦 Step 1: Research
+### 🚦 Step 1: Research
 Visit the [official FIRST Robotics Competition page](https://www.firstinspires.org/robotics/frc) and watch the current season's **Game Reveal** video.
+Pay close attention to the end of the video where the season's "theme" and community impact are discussed.

-🛠️ Step 2: Analysis Activity
+### 🛠️ Step 2: Analysis Activity

-Once you have watched the game reveal, you must complete the analysis questionnaire.
+Complete the analysis questionnaire at the link below.
+You will be asked to answer these three culture-focused questions:

+1. **Defining the Mission:** How does the current game's theme connect to a real-world problem or industry, and why does *FIRST* choose to frame a "game" around a professional challenge?
+2. **Coopertition in Action:** Describe a scenario during a 3-day competition where Team 2064 might need to help a rival team.
+How does this benefit the "Panther Project" in the long run?
+3. **The Professional Standard:** Beyond building a robot, list two non-technical roles (e.g., imagery, scouting, business) that are essential to a team’s success in FRC culture.

 !!! info "Identification Required"
     You **must** be logged into your **@region15.org** Google account to access and submit this form.
-This ensures your progress is tracked for your student records.

-[Submit Your Game Analysis :material-form-select:](https://forms.gle/PJuHm9MqTbs4jVVs7){ .md-button .md-button--primary target="_blank" }
+[Submit Your Game & Culture Analysis :material-form-select:](https://forms.gle/PJuHm9MqTbs4jVVs7){ .md-button .md-button--primary target="_blank" }

+---

-📸 Step 3: Discussion
+### 📸 Step 3: Discussion

 After submitting your Google Form:

 1. **Notify a Mentor:** Let a CAD mentor or your Subteam Lead know your analysis is complete.
-2. **Review:** Be prepared for a 2-minute "elevator pitch" to explain your findings.
+2. **Review:** Be prepared to explain how the "Panther Project" maintains a professional shop environment during the build season.

 ---